checkedc/checkedc/spec/bounds_safety/README.md

 # Summary

-The Checked C specification is written using [LaTex](https://latex-project.org/intro.html).
+The Checked C specification is written using [LaTeX](https://latex-project.org/intro.html).
-LaTex is used for preparing technical documents.
-LaTex uses text-based files that work nicely with source-code control systems such as Git.
+LaTeX is used for preparing technical documents.
+LaTeX uses text-based files that work nicely with source-code control systems such as Git.
 The text-based files describe the content and structure of the document and some aspects of the appearance.
 LaTex processes the files to type set the document.